Applicability of Taylor's hypothesis in thermally driven turbulence: Results

 \section{Results}

 We interpolate the real space simulation data to a uniform mesh of $256^3$ grids, and then perform Fourier transform using FFT that yields energy spectrum [$E(k)$] in the wavenumber space.
 Fig.~\ref{fig:spectrum}(a) demonstrates that the spectrum is Kolmogorov-like, $E(k)=C\epsilon^{2/3}k^{-5/3}$ with $C \approx 1.8$.
 We also compute the energy flux using the Fourier modes~\cite{Verma:PR2004}.
 The energy flux $\Pi(k)$ plotted in Fig.~\ref{fig:spectrum}(b) shows a constant flux in the inertial range.
-Thus, our simulation exhibits Kolmogorov's spectrum for RBC, in agreement with the results of Kumar {\em et al.}~\cite{Kumar:PRE2014} and Kumar and Verma~\cite{ Kumar:PRE2015}.
+Thus, our simulation exhibits Kolmogorov's spectrum for RBC, in agreement with the results of Kumar {\em et al.}~\cite{Kumar:PRE2014}, Kumar and Verma~\cite{ Kumar:PRE2015}, and Verma {\em et al.}~\cite{Verma:NJP2017}.

 Thermal plumes and large-scale structures are prominent in thermal convection.
-A snapshot of the flow structure in Fig.~\ref{fig:structure} exhibits ascending hot plumes (red) and descending cold plumes (blue).
+A snapshot of the flow structure in Fig.~\ref{fig:flows}(a) exhibits ascending hot plumes (red) and descending cold plumes (blue).
 To obtain further details, we analyze the flow velocity at different sections.
-The three vertical sections exhibited in Fig.~\ref{fig:flows}(a)-(c) clearly demonstrate a {\em large-scale circulation} (LSC)~\cite{Niemela:JFM2001,Sreenivasan:PRE2002,Brown:PRL2005,Xi:PRE2007,Mishra:JFM2011} with two sets of dominant rolls: in the first roll shown in Fig.~\ref{fig:flows}(a), the hot plumes ascend along the right wall, and the cold plumes descend along the left wall; in the second roll shown in Fig.~\ref{fig:flows}(b), the aforementioned process occurs along the front and back walls.
+The three vertical sections exhibited in Fig.~\ref{fig:flows}(b)-(d) clearly demonstrate a {\em large-scale circulation} (LSC)~\cite{Niemela:JFM2001,Sreenivasan:PRE2002,Brown:PRL2005,Xi:PRE2007,Mishra:JFM2011} with two sets of dominant rolls: in the first roll shown in Fig.~\ref{fig:flows}(b), the hot plumes ascend along the right wall, and the cold plumes descend along the left wall; in the second roll shown in Fig.~\ref{fig:flows}(c), the aforementioned process occurs along the front and back walls.
 These two rolls are described by the most energetic velocity Fourier modes ($k_x$, $k_y$, $k_z$) = ($1$,$0$,$1$) and ($0$,$1$,$1$) respectively.
-The next three most energetic Fourier modes are ($1$,$1$,$2$), ($1$,$3$,$3$), and ($1$,$2$,$2$), but their energies are one order of magnitude lower than those of ($1$,$0$,$1$) and ($0$,$1$,$1$) modes (see Table~\ref{table:modes}).
+The next three most energetic Fourier modes are ($1$,$1$,$2$), ($0$,$6$,$2$), and ($2$,$1$,$1$), but their energies are one order of magnitude lower than those of ($1$,$0$,$1$) and ($0$,$1$,$1$) modes (see Table~\ref{table:modes}).